Observe a College Class for Free

 The opportunity to observe a class is a free service Otterbein University offers to the Central Ohio community.
-Participation is not to be interpreted as a state-mandated entitlement (the University is self-supported).
 Only one course per term may be observed.
+Participation is not to be interpreted as a state-mandated entitlement (the university is self-supported).

 This program has been established as a good will effort and in no way gives the observer a right to disrupt the course of instruction.
 The instructor has the right to ask the observer to leave, relinquishing all future requests.

-- Requests must be on file at least 10 days prior to the start of classes.
+Requests to observe a class must be on file at least 10 days prior to the start of classes.
 This permits the Registrar to:

 - determine if the class is eligible per Otterbein University policies.
 Requestors are not to go outside the policy to seek permission from the instructor on their own.
 Violation of this policy is an automatic "ineligible to participate."